 The over liner sub surface drainage collection geocomposite is a cuspated synthetic product that is rolled out above the LLDPE barrier.
 It forms a "cavity" to intercept rainfall inputs into the cap.
-Subsurface drainage flows from the drainage geocomposite are transferred via a supporting pipework system to a surface drainage system at the toe of the cap and ultimately to the downstream watercourse via a precast or cast insitu concrete headwall.
-Only uncontaminated surface water will be discharged from the site.
+Subsurface drainage flows from the drainage geocomposite are transferred via a supporting pipework system to a surface drainage outfall manhole and outlet at Corrinshigo Lough.

-A drawing showing the proposed surface and subsurface drainage system is enclosed with this planning application (Drawing Reference: P22-071-1500-0001, P22-071-1500-0002 and P22-071-1500-0003).
+Drawings showing the proposed surface and subsurface drainage system is enclosed with this planning application.
+See Drawing Reference: P22-071-0500-0001, P22-071-0500-0002 and P22-071-0500-0003.